Level 1: What is SA? | Entry | Schedule | Curriculum | Instructors | Costs | Payments | FAQ

 345 hours of academic instruction, 272 hours of clinical training

-ACADEMIC, PRE-REQUISITES, 60 HOURS
+ACADEMIC, PRE-REQUISITES, 60 to 180 HOURS

 SANSKRIT & AYU-100